+- Alcohol

+- Fermented foods (like yogurt, miso, sauerkraut)

+- Sugary drinks

 - Tomatoes

-- Fermented foods (like yogurt, miso, sauerkraut)
+- Aged cheeses

-- Aged cheesesSome nuts
+- Some nuts

 - Citrus

 - Chocolate

 - Caffeine

 - Spinach

 - Preserved foods like deli meat

 Over time leftovers can develop higher histamine content, causing symptoms.
 To avoid this, some people cook large batches of food that can be immediately frozen in individual portions, then reheated one at a time to eat later.